tidyverse/tidyverse.org/content/packages.md

 Modelling within the tidyverse is largely a work in progress.
 You can see some of the pieces in the [recipes](http://github.com/topepo/recipes) and [rsample](http://github.com/topepo/rsample) packages but we do not yet have a cohesive system that solves a wide range of challenges.
 This work will largely replace the [modelr](https://github.com/tidyverse/modelr) package used in [R4DS](http://r4ds.had.co.nz/).

 You may also find [broom](https://github.com/tidyverse/broom) to be useful: it turns models into tidy data which you can then wrangle and visualise using the tools you already know.

+## Get help

+If you’re asking for R help, reporting a bug, or requesting a new feature, you’re more likely to succeed if you include a good reproducible example, which precisely is what the [reprex](http://reprex.tidyverse.org/) package is meant for.
+You can learn more about reprex, along with other tips on how to help others help you in the [help section](https://www.tidyverse.org/help/).